programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 it is also possible to make a function that takes position (x and z) co-ordinates and the relevant gallery.
 The function is then called for each site.

-In the index.html file REPLACE
+In the index.html file REPLACE:
 ```
 let jars;
 ```

-with
+with:
 ```
 let jars, tori;
+let aibomSite, dimiriSite, louisadeSite, mailuSite, adzeraSite, yabobSite;
 ```
-In the init function after
+In the init function after:
 ```
 	scene.add( sphere1, sphere2, sphere3, sphere4, sphere5, sphere6, sphere7, sphere8, sphere9 );
 ```
-add
+add:
 ```
 	// Add sites as tori, in a group
 	tori = new THREE.Group();